-- 1. Remove the back blower access panel. - 2.
-Locate and cut the strap, being careful to not damage any wiring. - 3.
+- Remove the back blower access panel. - Locate and cut the strap, being careful to not damage any wiring. - 3.
 Carefully lift the hood package carton through the back blower access opening.

-To assemble the outside air hood (see Fig. 26 for hood component locations):
+To assemble the outside air hood (see Fig. 23 for hood component locations):

-- 1. Remove hood top panel from shipping position on unit end. - 2.
-Install filters supports (Item #1) to the upper end panel using the screws provided. - 3.
-Install each deflector (Item #8) on to each filter support (Item #1) using the screws provided. - 4.
-Apply seal strip to mating flanges on side plates of hood (Items #4 and #5). - 5.
-Secure side panels (Items #4 and #5) to upper panel using the screws provided. - 6.
-Apply seal strip to mating flange of the hood (see Fig. 26). - 7.
-Secure hood top (Item #3) to upper panel using the screws provided.
-(On 44-in. chassis, remove the screws from across top cover of unit.
-The rear flange of hood top will slide behind unit top over flange.) - 8.
-Secure side retainers (Item #6) to side panels (Items #4 and #5) using the screws provided, screwing from outside of the hood. - 9.
-Secure each central retainer (Item #2) to the hood top (Item #3).
-Then align central retainers to holes located on filter support (Item #1), so central retainer is perpendicular to hood and each filter support.
+- 1. Remove hood top panel from shipping position on unit end. - Install filters supports (item #1) to the upper end panel using the screws provided. - 3.
+Install each deflector (item #8) on to each filter support (item #1) using the screws provided. - 4.
+Apply seal strip to mating flanges on side plates of hood (items #4 and #5). - 5.
+Secure side panels (items #4 and #5) to upper panel using the screws provided. - 6.
+Apply seal strip to mating flange of the hood (see Fig. 23). - 7.
+Secure hood (item #3) to upper panel using the screws provided. - 8.
+Secure side retainers (item #6) to side panels (items #4 and #5) using the screws provided, screwing from outside of the hood - 9.
+Secure each central retainer (item #2) to the hood (item #3).
+Then align central retainers to holes located on filter support (item #1), so central retainer is perpendicular to hood and each filter support.
 Secure using screws provided. - 10.
-Apply seal strip to top diverters (Item #7). - 11.
-Secure top diverters (Item #7) to hood top (Item #3).

-12. Install outdoor air screens by sliding them into each of the four spaces created by the hood, filter support and central retainers.
-To do so, first insert the air screens into pocket created at the end of hood (Item #3), then fully put the air screen into place, and then slide them back into pocket created in the filter support (Item #1).
-Repeat this for each air screen (see Fig. 27).
-See Fig. 28 for completed hood assembly.
+Apply seal strip to top diverters (item #7). - 11.
+Secure top diverters (item #7) to hood (item #3). - 12.
+Install outdoor air screens by sliding them into each of the four spaces created by the hood, filter support and central retainers.
+To do so, first insert the air screens into pocket created at the end of hood (item #3), then fully put the air screen into place, and then slide them back into pocket created in the filter support (item #1).
+Repeat this for each air screen (see Fig. 24).
+See Fig. 25 for completed hood assembly.

-ITEM # DESCRIPTION QTY
+ITEM# DESCRIPTION QTY

 1 Filter Supports 3

 2 Central Retainer 3

 3 Hood Top 1

 4 Left Hood Side 1

 5 Right Hood Side 1

 6 Side Retainer 2

 7 Top Diverters 2

 8 Deflector 3

-Fig. 26 - Hood Part Identification and Seal Strip Application Areas
+Fig. 23 - Hood Part Identification and Seal Strip Application Areas

-Fig. 27 - Outdoor Air Screen Installation
+Fig. 24 - Outdoor Air Screen Installation

-Fig. 28 - Completed Hood Assembly
+Fig. 25 - Completed Hood Assembly

-Step 9 - Assemble Barometric Hood
+Step 9 - Install Flue Hood and Combustion Air Hood